-Any dividend received by or accrued to a person in respect of a qualifying share is specifically excluded from section 9C(2).
+As a result of the introduction of dividends tax on 1 April 2012 the terms "dividend" and "foreign dividend" are now separately defined in section 1.
+Any dividend or foreign dividend received by or accrued to a person in respect of a qualifying share is specifically excluded from section 9C(2).
 Such an excluded dividend is one that coincides with, or is derived after, the disposal of a share, since a qualifying share is by definition one that has been disposed of.